arielnetworks/cl-pattern/README.markdown

       (x x))
     ;;=> 1

-If the pattern is a cons, there is two cases you have to know.
+If the pattern is a cons, there is three cases you have to know.
 If a `car` of the cons is `quote`, the pattern is called a constant pattern, which can be matched with a same value of a `cadr` of the cons.
 Here is an example: